HamzaHassanain/hamza-socket-lib/README.md

     PATHS /path/to/hamza-socket-lib/build
 )

-target_include_directories(my_app PRIVATE /path/to/hamza-socket-lib/)
+# include "path-to-hamza-socket-lib/socket-lib.hpp" in your cpp file for the full library
-# include "socket-lib.hpp" in your cpp file for the full library
+# or un-comment the bellow line
-# or use the includes directory directly
+# target_include_directories(my_app PRIVATE /path/to/hamza-socket-lib/includes)

 # Link against the library
 add_executable(my_app main.cpp)